Confirm has joined Learning Pool. The Confirm platform is now part of Learning Pool's suite for performance, engagement, and learning. Learn more →

 When Should You Use a Performance Improvement Plan?

-Remember, timing matters: start a PIP early enough that the employee still has the bandwidth—and goodwill—to improve but late enough that you can point to clear evidence.
+Remember, timing matters: start a PIP early enough that the employee still has the bandwidth, and goodwill, to improve but late enough that you can point to clear evidence.

 Benefits of a Well‑Structured PIP Plan